'We did it:' Victim's family reacts to guilty verdict

 On the other side of the courtroom, was a distraught Sarah Krauseneck, Cathy and James’ daughter who was three at the time.
 Sarah was attending court with James’ current partner.

-“How horrible she must feel right now, but let’s give her some time, and we’ll be in touch with her,” said Annet.
+“How horrible she must feel right now, but let’s give her some time, and we’ll be in touch with her,” Annet said.

 Sentencing is set for November 7.